Legal US Sports Betting Apps – State By State

 Let’s explain why some of them do not make the grade.
 As we test the apps individually, we look at the functionalities, is the interface easy to use, is it simple to place a bet on sports, because if the betting app is not user-friendly we feel that it wouldn’t be right adding it to the list of the best American betting apps.
 That’s why we test each app thoroughly before reviewing them.

-The Best US Sports Betting Apps – December 2018 Update
+The Best Legal US Sports Betting Apps – February 2019 Update

 Are you a fan of betting and watching sports?
 In the US playing and watching sports is like religion.
 We all absolutely love getting involved in sports or getting behind our favorite team, whether it’s soccer, football, basketball or baseball..
 So wouldn’t it be good to be able to place bets straight from your mobile phone or tablet device via dedicated apps or mobile sports books?
 Then read on for our full guide.